bretcope/neo4j-js/README.md

 ## Usage

-Since effort is currently focused primarily on coding, the examples below are provided to help get you started, but are far from comprehensive.
-The best place to look for examples in the meantime is probably the [unit tests](#unit-testing) found inside the `/test` folder.
+The examples below are provided to help get you started, but are far from comprehensive.
+[Reference Documentation](docs/Documentation.md) is currently being worked on.
+Another place to look for examples in the meantime are the [unit tests](#unit-testing) found inside the `/test` folder.

 ##### Install